lebedov/hide_my_python/README.md

 	[info] speed: ['Medium', 'High']
 	[info] retrieved 100/100 proxies

+### API

+Other Python programs can access HideMyPython's functionality via the `hmp.api.get_proxies()` function.
+Proxies are returned as a list of tuples, each of which contains the proxy ip, port, type, country, anonymity, and speed.

 ## COPYRIGHT

 HideMyPython! - A parser for the free proxy list on HideMyAss!

-Yannick Méheut [useless (at) utouch (dot) fr] - Copyright © 2013
+Yannick Méheut [useless (at) utouch (dot) fr] - Copyright © 2013 Lev Givon [lev (at) columbia (dot) edu] - Copyright © 2014

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the